amitxv/PC-Tuning/docs/post-install.md

     Get-MMAgent
     ```

-- If anything is set to True, use the command below as an example to disable a given setting
+- If anything is set to ``True``, use the command below as an example to disable a given setting

     ```powershell
     Disable-MMAgent -MemoryCompression